 Why is a Soup Reset Best?

 Splendid Spoon meals are a great way to prevent spikes in blood sugar on a reset day.
-Our meals are low in sugar and high in fiber (the average sippable soup contains 7 grams of fiber) to make you feel fuller.
+Our meals are low in sugar and high in fiber (the average Light Soup contains 7 grams of fiber) to make you feel fuller.

 - You’ll get your gut back in shape.
 Plant-based whole foods make a better environment for lots of different 'good' bacteria to flourish, allowing 'bad' bacteria to be released.